 Failure to successfully manage and integrate an acquisition with the Company's existing operations could lead to the potential loss of customers of the acquired business, the potential loss of employees who may be vital to the new operations, the potential loss of business opportunities or other adverse consequences that could have a material adverse effect on the Company's business.
 Even if integration occurs successfully, failure of the acquisition to achieve levels of anticipated sales growth, profitability, or otherwise perform as expected, may result in goodwill or other asset impairments or otherwise have a material adverse effect on the Company's business.
 Finally, acquisition targets may be subject to material liabilities that are not properly identified in due diligence and that are not covered by seller indemnification obligation or third party insurance.
-The unknown liabilities of the Company's business.
+The unknown liabilities of the Company's acquisition targets may have a material adverse effect on the Company's business.

-In addition, we have made certain investments, including through joint ventures, in which we have a minority equity interest and lack management and operational control.
-The controlling joint venture partner may have business interests, strategies or goals that are inconsistent with ours.
-Business decisions or other actions or omissions of the controlling joint venture partner, or the joint venture company, may result in harm to our reputation or adversely affect the value of our investment in the joint venture.
+In addition, the Company has made certain investments, including through joint ventures, in which the Company has a minority equity interest and lack management and operational control.
+The controlling joint venture partner may have business interests, strategies or goals that are inconsistent with those of the Company.
+Business decisions or other actions or omissions of the controlling joint venture partner, or the joint venture company, may result in harm to the Company's reputation or adversely affect the value of the Company's investment in the joint venture.